tanviaanand/Vape-Detection/README.md

 names: [ 'hand','smoke','vape' ]  # names of classes you are using`
 3. **cfg/training/yolov7_custom.yaml**: Download the model weights given in the  repo to your local system

+### Commands

+We used the following commands to train the model (steps f,g,h,i):
+`!python detect.py --weights runs/train/yoloV7_3_2/weights/best.pt --conf 0.6 --img-size 640 --source ./data/val/images --name Run_inference`

+### Inference

-Next, training is done using the following command (run this on the terminal of your choice):
+Next, inference is done using the following command (run this on the terminal of your choice):

-`!python train_.py --device 0 --batch-size 16 --data data/custom_data.yaml --img 640 640 --cfg cfg/training/yolov7_custom.yaml --weights yolov7_training.pt --name model_1 --hyp data/custom_hyperparameters.yaml --epochs 700`
+`!python train_.py --device 0 --batch-size 16 -- data data/custom.yaml --img 640 640 --cfg cfg/training/yolov7_custom.yaml --weights yolov7_training.pt --name yoloV7_3_ --hyp data/yoloV7_pe2.yaml --epochs 300 --freeze 50`

 You will find the weights of the model on yolov7/runs/train/model_1